andreyto/pgp-par/seqan/README.txt

     in the users home dir.

     The Jamroot and boost-build.jam files control the bjam build.
-This is where the seqan and boost library paths are specified.
+This is where the seqan and boost library paths must be specified.

     To use a newer g++ /usr/local/packages/gcc-4.4.3/bin should be in the users PATH before /usr/local/bin and /usr/bin.